top of page

 • Opportunities for group and individual consultation and networking between early career scholars and senior colleagues, exploring potentials for long-term mentorship from accomplished mentors in the early scholars’ field(s) of interest.

-• Meeting with conference Associate Chairs to discuss the writing and reviewing process in highly regarded journals and conferences. â€‹
+• Meeting with conference chairs to discuss the writing and reviewing process in highly regarded journals and conferences. â€‹

 Prior to the session, a few preparatory activities are required to enable us to use the time within the session as best as possible.
 More information will be forthcoming once selected.